imfly/algorithms-on-blockchain/0-Javascript常见问题/javascript.md

 ## 18\.
 Cache function execution

-**Question:** How could you cache execution of any function?
+**问题:** How could you cache execution of any function?

-**Answer:** You could have a method where you will pass a function and it will internally maintain a cache object where calculated value will be cached.
+**答案:** You could have a method where you will pass a function and it will internally maintain a cache object where calculated value will be cached.
 When you will call the function with same argument, the cached value will be served.

     function cacheFn(fn) {
         var cache={};